jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 Ashley has written [a very comprehensive guide](https://ashleylim.medium.com/navigating-the-h1b1-visa-process-4c8e459c4b96) on the process of obtain a H-1B1

 There are a few things from the article I want to highlight
 - Schedule your interview appointment early.
-With Covid and all, the available timeslot, with Covid and all, the availability of the timeslot can be inconsistent.
+With Covid and all, the availability of the timeslot can be inconsistent.
 Once you are confirmed that you are accepting the offer, you can complete the DS-160 early and schedule an interview timeslot.
-I have rescheduled the interview twice.
+The risk of rescheduling it early is that you might lose the deposit.
+I could reschedule the interview twice.
 - I paid my MRV application fee with SAM.
 However, I learnt that this option has since been [unavailable](https://www.ustraveldocs.com/sg/sg-niv-paymentinfo.asp).